climatescope/climatescope.org/app/_library/insights/frontier-power.md

 **Power capacity additions in developing countries in 2015**
 ![Figure 7](/assets/images/content/insights/frontier-power/Off-grid_Fig7.jpg)
 <small>*Source: Bloomberg New Energy Finance, PGS Consulting.
-Note: excludes China, Russia and other non-OECD countries with very reliable electricity grids.*</small>
+Note: excludes Mainland China, Russia and other non-OECD countries with very reliable electricity grids.*</small>

 ### Solar can shield African businesses from price increases
 Plagued by sporadic power outages and energy cost inflation, most businesses in Africa run costly on-site diesel generators at least part of the time.
 The market for small-scale diesel generators in Sub-Saharan Africa totals between 2-4GW in a typical year.
 Adding solar to their existing grid connection and diesel generator makes economic sense across many parts of Africa.